influxdata/telegraf/plugins/parsers/xml/README.md

 It is also possible to specify a mixture of the two alternative ways of specifying fields.

-#### selected_nodes (optional)
+#### metric_selection (optional)

-You can specify a [XPath][xpath] query to select a subset of nodes from the XML document.
-For each of the selected nodes subsequent queries are performed to generate metrics with the specified fields, tags etc.
+You can specify a [XPath][xpath] query to select a subset of nodes from the XML document, each used to generate a new metrics with the specified fields, tags etc.

-For relative queries in subsequent queries they are relative to the `selected_nodes`.
+For relative queries in subsequent queries they are relative to the `metric_selection`.
 To specify absolute paths, please start the query with a slash (`/`).

-Specifying `selected_nodes` is optional.
+Specifying `metric_selection` is optional.
 If not specified all relative queries are relative to the root node of the XML document.

 #### metric_name (optional)